TheStig294/100-more-randomats-pack-3/README.md

 # Newly added randomats

+1. Am I a jester or a traitor? - There is a jester, and a traitor with a maclunkey gun!
 1. Random joke weapons for all!
 1. Combo - Triggers a random interesting combo of randomats
 1. RISE FROM YOUR...
 Dobbees? - When you die, you come back as a T-Posing "dobbee"